2024 United States presidential election in Alaska

-The 2024 United States presidential election in Alaska took place on Tuesday, November 5, 2024, as part of the 2024 United States presidential election in which all 50 states plus the District of Columbia participated.
-Alaska voters chose electors to represent them in the Electoral College via a popular vote.
-The state of Alaska has 3 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state neither gained nor lost a seat.
-This was the first presidential election following the state's adoption of Measure 2, which institutes ranked-choice voting for all statewide general elections.
+The 2024 United States presidential election in Alaska took place on November 5, 2024, as part of the broader 2024 United States presidential election.
+Former President Donald Trump, the Republican nominee, defeated Democratic Vice President Kamala Harris to secure Alaska's three votes in the Electoral College.
+This was the first presidential election following the state's adoption of ranked-choice voting for all statewide general elections, though a second round was not triggered because Trump secured a majority of the vote outright.

-While Republicans were still heavily favored to carry the state in 2024, Alaska has shifted closer to the center since the 2010s and is now considered a moderately red state.
-Trump won Alaska by 13.13%, an improvement from his 10.1% win in 2020, though lower than his 14.7% victory in 2016.
+Analysts widely viewed Trump as the favorite to carry Alaska – which has not backed a Democrat for president since Lyndon B. Johnson in 1964 – in the lead-up to Election Day.
+Trump ultimately won the state by 13 points, a three-point improvement over his margin of victory in 2020.
+He flipped three county-equivalents from the prior election in the process: Lake and Peninsula and Northwest Arctic boroughs, as well as Dillingham Census Area.